kevinlu1248/researchy-chrome-extension/privacy.md

 # Privacy Policy

-Kevin Lu built the Research Mode app as an Open Source Chrome Extension.
+Kevin Lu built the Research Mode Chome Extension as an Open Source Chrome Extension.
 This SERVICE is provided by Kevin Lu at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my service.